A Deep Learning Model of Mental Rotation Informed by Interactive VR Experiments: VR Experiments

-While humans may not use this exact coding scheme, it provides a tractable abstraction which allows our model to capture key aspects of subjects' behavior in our experiments (see Results).
-An alternative---albeit more sophisticated---coding scheme compatible with the Quadrant Hypothesis would be the sequential encoding of elbows, consistent with some elements of the literature \citep{just1976eye}.
-Conversely, for other objects with different symmetries, other symbolic encoding schemes may apply.
-Finally, we remark that rotation actions could be applied either on spatial representations of objects, or directly in symbolic space (by conversion of the symbolic sequence).
-In our model, we assume that the rotation actions apply to spatial representations, consistently with elements of the literature (see Section 2), and that the decision strategy only, involved in similarity judgments and mental rotation actions, is made over the comparison of symbolic representations.
+While humans may not use this exact coding scheme (see \hyperref[sapp:bio_plaus]{App.~\ref*{sapp:bio_plaus}}), it provides a tractable abstraction which allows our model to capture key aspects of subjects' behavior in our experiments (see \hyperref[sec:Res]{Sec.~\ref{sec:Res}.~Results}).
+In our model, we assume that the rotation actions apply to spatial representations, consistently with elements of the literature (see \hyperref[sec:Lit]{Sec.~\ref*{sec:Lit}}), and that the decision strategy only, involved in similarity judgments and mental rotation choices, is made over the comparison of symbolic representations.